michellearl/negocio/README.md

 ## 📚 Future Improvements (Ideas)

+- Improve responsiveness for different desktop screen sizes, as the current layout is not fully optimized for all desktop resolutions.
 - Connect the contact form to a real backend to send the data.
 - Add more visual states (hover/focus) for buttons and links.
 - Further improve responsive design for specific tablet sizes.